 What is Pass-the-Hash?

 When a user logs into a Windows system, the password is hashed and stored in memory as a hash value.
 This hash value is then used to authenticate the user for subsequent logins.
 Attackers can obtain the password hash through various techniques, such as using Mimikatz or other similar tools.
-Once the hash value is obtained, it can be used to authenticate to the system as the user without needing the actual password.
+Once the hash value is obtained, it can authenticate to the system as the user without needing the actual password.

 Using Pass-the-Hash to Connect to an RDP Server